The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Neuromorphic Hardware System

 For convenience, the threshold potential $\vartheta$ is set to zero in further considerations.

 The more accurate expression of the activation function, given by equation~(\ref{eq:activationLIFneuron}), takes the finite refractory time into account.
-The actual activation function is somewhere between the logistic distribution and the cumulative Gaussian distribution.
+The actual activation function is somewhere between a logistic distribution and the cumulative Gaussian distribution.

 In the following, we neglect the finiteness of the refractory time.
 Therefore, we consider mostly simplified theoretical models of the hardware system of the level of abstraction~(c).
-The models can be used to analyse Gaussian noise as stochastic input and the impact of autocorrelated noise in a system with a microscopic real time evolution of the membrane potential.
+The models can be used to analyze Gaussian noise as stochastic input and the impact of autocorrelated noise in a system with a microscopic real time evolution of the membrane potential.
 Given by the spiking character, the considered models correspond effectively to interacting two-state systems.
 A discussion with respect to a refractory mechanism, as a process of the level of abstraction~(d), is given in Section~\ref{sec:refractorymechanism}.

-\subsection{Boltzmann Machine}
+\subsection{Boltzmann machine}

-In this Section we discuss a mapping of the Boltzmann machine (BM) onto an Ornstein-Uhlenbeck process with spiking character as a simplified model of a neuromorphic hardware system.
+In this section we discuss a mapping of the Boltzmann machine (BM) onto an Ornstein-Uhlenbeck process with spiking character as a simplified model of a neuromorphic hardware system.
 A successful mapping demands a logistic distribution as activation function and a correct handling of interactions between neurons.

 A possible approach is a fit of the activation function with a scaling parameter $r$ and a shift parameter $\mu^0$ to the desired logistic distribution according to $P_\textnormal{eq}(z=1)=\Phi\left(\frac{\sqrt{2\theta}}{\sigma} \frac{\mu-\mu^0}{r}\right)\approx\sigma\left(\mu\right)$, with $\sigma(x) = \left[1+\exp(-x)\right]^{-1}$~\cite{Petrovici2016, Leng, Probst}.
 Interactions can be taken into account by absorbing their contributions into the mean value $\mu$ of the Ornstein-Uhlbenbeck process according to: $\mu \to \mu+\mu^\textnormal{interaction}$.
 It is assumed that the time to equilibrium is negligible after a change of an interacting neuron.